-CIS148 Server-Side Scripting with ASP covers the concepts and techniques of generating dynamic Web pages using Active Server Pages (ASP).
+CIS148 Server Side Scripting with ASP covers the concepts and techniques of generating dynamic Web pages using Active Server Pages (ASP).
 Students will learn how to process and store data submitted through HTML forms, personalize Web pages, and access, update, and store data from a database.
 This course also introduces object-based programming through the use of built-in functional objects of ASP.
 This course includes a large component of hands-on dynamic Web page production and computer work.
+This course may be used as a programming elective.
 3 credits